ClintH/ixfx-demos/_readmes/typing.md

 el.value = 100; // Now it is ok
 ```

 It's also possible to do inline assertions, which is handy in cases where variables are not being declared.
-The syntax is a bit ugly, but basically we use the same `/** @type {...} */` syntax, but wrap the statement in parenthesis:
+The syntax is a bit ugly, but basically we use the same `/** @type {...} */` syntax, and also wrap the statement in parenthesis:

 ```js
 /** @type {HTMLInputElement} */(el).value = `10`;